jccardonar/pmacct_documents/pmacct_flow_augmentation_process.md

 nfacctd supports Netflow version 5 and version 9.
 IPFIX behaves similarly to Netflow version 9.

 ### Netflow v5
-Netflow v5 does carry full NET information but only carries limited BGP information, src_as and dst_as. pmacct offers the use_ip_next_hop keyword, which commands nfacctd to use the ip_next_hop as source for the peer_dst_ip field. ip_next_hop represents the IP address configured on the far end of the output link of the exporting device and hence finds little use in producing traffic matrices.
+Netflow v5 does carry full NET information but carries limited BGP information: only the src_as and dst_as. pmacct offers the use_ip_next_hop keyword, which commands nfacctd to use the ip_next_hop as source for the peer_dst_ip field. ip_next_hop represents the IP address configured on the far end of the output link of the exporting device and hence finds little use in producing traffic matrices.

 ### Netflow v9/IPFIX
 Netflow v9 and IPFIX both carry full NET information and also include optional fields that contain the BGP data, including but not limited to BGP next-hop.
 Note that the information is optional and, even if device supports these protocols, it is not guaranteed that it will populate the NET and BGP fields. "nfacctd -a" tells all supported fields and provides a description of each field.